 Zamorano v.
 State, 84 S.W.3d 643 (2002) ― Rosario Zamorano was charged with DWI in October 1995, but his case was repeatedly reset and lingered on the docket for almost four years.
 He twice filed speedy trial motions, which the trial court heard and denied.
 The court of appeals affirmed the trial court’s ruling.
 The Court of Criminal Appeals of Texas, En Banc granted review in his case to determine whether the court of appeals correctly applied the federal constitutional speedy trial factors set out in Barker v.
 Wingo.
 It concluded that, under the applicable United States Supreme Court precedent, Zamorano was denied his right to a speedy trial and therefore, reversed the trial court’s judgment of conviction.

 Find A Denton County Defense Attorney for DUI Charges | Law Offices of Richard C. McConathy

 Contact the Law Offices of Richard C. McConathy today for a consultation about your arrest for DWI in Denton County in Texas.
 Richard McConathy is an experienced DWI trial attorney in Dallas who will make every effort to find applicable defenses in your particular case to have your charges reduced or even dismissed.

-Contact the Law Offices of Richard C. McConathy right now at (940) 222-8004 or contact us online for a free consultation about your DUI arrest throughout Denton County in Texas and the surrounding counties of Denton County, Wise County, Kaufman County, Dallas County, Grayson County, Rockwall County, Johnson County, Ellis County, and Parker County.
+Contact the Law Offices of Richard C. McConathy right now at (940) 222-8004 or contact us online for a free consultation about your DUI arrest throughout Denton County in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.